gidden/ar6-wg1-ch6-emissions/README.md

 - `plotting.yaml` provides configuration for `pyam` plot properties
 - `plots.py` generates the plots themselves
 - `*.csv` is the data from which the plots are generated

+# Tags

+- `v1.0`: plots are produced separately for global and regional values
+- `v2.0`: plots are produced with global and regional values together (separated now by different species)